 - Add the rest of the ingredients to the bowl: butter, eggnog, eggs, dark rum, and vanilla extract.
 Beat on low until ingredients begin to mesh, then increase speed to medium.
 Beat for another 3-4 minutes so that batter is thick and smooth.

-- Pour batter into the prepared bundt pan and bake for 65-70 minutes or until a toothpick inserted near the center comes out clean (no crumbs).
+- Pour batter into the prepared bundt cake pan and bake for 65-70 minutes or until a toothpick inserted near the center comes out clean (no crumbs).

-- Transfer bundt cake (still in the bundt cake pan) to a wire rack to cool.
+- Transfer bundt cake (still in the bundt cake pan) to a wire cooling rack to cool.
 Allow cake to cool completely before removing from the pan, about 1 hour.